priyamdas2/B-MASTER/README.md

 Functional Influence Scores (FIS) for the top 50 genera identified by B-MASTER.
 Bar height reflects each genus’s FIS; the numbers above the bars indicate, for that genus, the number of metabolites it influences.

-### Top 50 FIS-based Master Predictors
+### Heatmap of Top 50 Master Predictors
 ![Heatmap](images/Top50genera_heat_FIS.jpeg)

-This demonstrates Heatmap illustrating the direction of the impact for each of the identified top 50 master predictors on each metabolite.
+This heatmap illustrates the direction of the impact for each of the identified top 50 master predictors on each metabolite.

 ### Master set of Genera Regulating Most Abundant Metabolites (Subset 1)
 ![Heatmap](images/Subset_1.png)